Parsing complex university Excel grant templates with pandas

 )

-# Aligns with NIH/NSF indirect cost tracking and OSHA/EPA lab inventory requirements
+# Aligns with NIH/NSF indirect-cost tracking and OSHA/EPA lab requirements.

 }